 Donald Trump has been sworn in as President.
-For the first time since before the Great Depression, liberals must contend with overwhelming Republican majorities at state and federal levels.
+Liberals must contend with a united Republican government.
 For many on the left, myself included, the GOP’s overwhelming victory last November was a total system shock.
 I was so sure of our victory, so certain that the Trump campaign would end in historic losses for the GOP, tearing it down and leaving America a one-(Democratic) party state.
 In the end, my prophesying about a one-party state has come horribly, horribly, true.
 With the Trump presidency now official, the complacency and hubris which has come to dominate liberalism over the past few years has been shaken off.
 Over the inauguration weekend, three to four million people, about 1% of the United States population, marched in protest of the Trump administration.
 These early stirrings clearly indicate that there will be intense liberal opposition and resistance to the Trump administration’s rightist agenda.
 Without a plan of action, however, this energy will disperse and go to waste.
 The progressive movement, the Democratic party which it supports, and the liberal citizens who form the ranks of both, must have a strategy to reclaim power from the Trump administration and the Republican party before they are allowed to irreversibly damage our nation.

 For at least the next two years (and realistically, given exactly how unfavorable the electoral map is for us in 2018, the next four years), the Democratic party will strictly be the party of opposition.
 We have less than a third of the states, minorities in the legislature and will likely lose the Supreme Court.
 For the foreseeable future, liberals will have very little practical influence over the direction of government policy.
 At face value, this is utterly disheartening, but there is a silver lining in that we are insulated from any blowback caused by the Republican Party.
 This is not the GOP of George W. Bush, this is a GOP whose existence has been spent entirely in an insurgency, rendering their actual ability to govern properly questionable at best.
 Should they repeal the ACA without a viable alternative, millions will likely suffer, and there will be no one to blame for their suffering but the Republicans.
 Being in the opposition presents a massive opportunity to the Democrats, as it allows us to score points simply by hounding the Republicans for everything that goes wrong.
 It is far easier to exact political profit from this position.
 We do not need to present any solutions, we simply need to hammer any and all policy failings home.